 4. Support Platform

 We offer a support platform through which our customers can submit support requests.
 Personalized access data (e-mail address and password) are required for use.
 Further personal data may be processed within the scope of use.
 The data will only be processed for the purpose of providing the service.
 The processing is based on the legal basis of Art.
-6 Para.
-1 letter b) GDPR.
+6 para.
+1 b) GDPR.

 5. Newsletter